-Study Claims Sugar Can Damage Your Childs Brain During Pregnancy and After
+Study Claims Sugar Can Damage Your Childs Brain During Pregnancy And After

 Examining Sugar Consumption

 The study, as first reported in the Cleveland Clinic, looked at data from 1,234 pairs of mothers and children.
-Pediatric dietitian Jennifer Hyland, RD, did not take part in the
+Pediatric dietitian Jennifer Hyland, RD, did not take part in the study but says it showed that sugar-sweetened beverages were especially a problem and that sugar can damage their long-term mental and physical health.

-“The study was looking at how much sugar, specifically sugar-sweetened beverages, that mom was consuming during pregnancy.
 And it also looked at young children — how much sugar they were consuming,” she explains.
 “They found that high sugar intake essentially had a negative impact on their cognitive function in the early childhood years.”

 How Much Is Too Much Sugar?

-“A lot of fruit juice – even if its natural fruit juice – has a lot of sugar condensed in one place,” says Hyland.
+“A lot of fruit juice even if its natural fruit juice has a lot of sugar condensed in one place,” says Hyland.
 “Surprisingly, a cup of fruit juice may have as much sugar as a can of soda.”

 It’s extremely important to note, that sugar found naturally in fruits that kids eat doesn’t count towards their daily allowance.
 Hyland notes that giving fruit to kids is important and should be incorporated into their daily food intake.